 “Infinity Room” Artnivo, Istanbul, Turkey

 Refik Anadol Studio offers internship opportunities for students interested in multimedia arts, artificial intelligence, machine learning, and writing about contemporary art.
 We seek Editorial and Research Interns who are enrolled in degree-granting programs in Los Angeles.
-These are unpaid summer and/or semester internships and require a commitment of 6-8 hours per week.
-Lunch will be provided.
+These are paid summer and/or semester internships and require a commitment of 6-8 hours per week.
 We are happy to help arrange academic credit with your school and provide whatever document is required.